Stilwell High School

 Stilwell High School is a high school (grades 9–12) in Stilwell, Oklahoma, United States.

+In 2020, a podcast created by Stilwell High School seniors was selected as a finalist in the National Public Radio Student Podcast Challenge.
+The students investigated whether the town of Stilwell really was the "early death capital" of the United States, as described by The Washington Post in 2018.

-As of 2006 it had some 615 students, of whom 70% were Native American, and some 38 teachers.
+As of 2020, it had an enrollment of 634 students, over 70% of whom were Cherokee.

 The 1988-1989 class was the largest graduating class with a total of 181 graduates.
-The class of 2009-2010 had the most Honor Students in its graduating class with 22.
+The class of 2009–10 had the most honor students in its graduating class with 22.